Are you busy publishing blog posts every couple of days? Wondering if 500 or 1,000 or 2,000 words per day are enough to get your blog rolling?

 Don’t transfer your content stress to your audience!
 Your readers face tons of inbox things and posts each day that are waving to get their attention.

-If you jump into their faces with fresh content every day, they are very likely to turn you off or even unsubscribe.
+If you jump into their faces with fresh content every couple of days, they are very likely to turn you off or even unsubscribe.
 Don’t believe it?
 Neil Patel has put together some impressive figures about that in his post about determining how often you need to blog.

 Believe it or not, if you post new content to your blog too frequently, the engagement in comments and shares will go down.